 We will start with LinkedIn.

 What is LinkedIn?
 LinkedIn is a site for business people where you can reconnect with people from past jobs, search for people you would like to get to know, pose questions on industry-specific forums and use your knowledge and expertise to respond to questions from others.
-This allows you to become known as a subject matter expert and will elevate your profile which in turn may get the attention of hiring authorities and decision makers.
+This allows you to become known as a subject matter expert and will elevate your profile which in turn may get the attention of hiring authorities and decision-makers.
 Signing up to LinkedIn is straightforward, requiring only your name, email and a password for logging in later from this link.
 Once you have done that, you can start by creating your profile: adding in where you have worked, dates, education and so on.
 When your profile is created, start looking for past colleagues and people you know.
-You’ll be surprised how many you find.
+You’ll be surprised at how many you find.
 Feel free to play around on Linkedin.
 You can’t “break” anything and the best way to get to know something is to use it.
 You will find ways to send direct private messages to catch up with old friends and ways to become active.
-Recommended reading: Jason Alba has created a great DVD of webinars on ways of optimising your presence on linked in.
-You may want to read more about it here.

 The key to building relationships on Twitter is being friendly and open.
 Never cause fights, don’t argue, don’t be rude or discourteous, and while others may swear or say off-colour things, as a job seeker this is the last thing you want to do.